OSTASIEN Verlag

 • 1993

 • Zufußgehen und Zubodenfallen.
 Gespräche mit Liao Mosha über den Beginn der Kulturrevolution (Walking and Falling Down: Talks with Liao Mosha on the Cultural Revolution).
 Würzburger Sinologische Schriften.
 Heidelberg: edition forum 1993.
-79 pages.
 (L, C, SS)

 • 2010

-• "The Liao 遼 Period (907-1127) Xuanhua 宣化-Tomb Complex (11th/12th centuries): an example of cultural and religious diversity and assimilation", in Adelheid Hermann-Pfandt (Hrsg.), Festschrift für Christoph Elsas.
-Marburg: 2010), 8 pp. and 12 ill., pp. (C, SS)
+• "The Liao 遼 Period (907-1127) Xuanhua 宣化-Tomb Complex (11th/12th centuries): an example of cultural and religious diversity and assimilation", in Moderne Religionsgeschichte im Gespräch: interreligiös, interkulturell, interdisziplinär.
+Festschrift für Christoph Elsas zum 65.
+Geburtstag am 1.
+August 2010, dargebracht von Schülern, Freunden und Kollegen, hg. von Adelheid Hermann-Pfandt (Berlin: EB-Verlag), 239-260.
+(C, SS)

-• Annotation of the Ryukyu-chapters of Fernão Mendes Pinto in Fernão Mendes Pinto and the Peregrinação.
-Studies, Restored Portuguese Text, Notes and Indexes, directed by Jorge Santos Alves, 4 vols.
+• Annotation of the Ryukyu-chapters of Fernão Mendes Pinto in Fernão Mendes Pinto and the Peregrinação: Studies, Restored Portuguese Text, Notes and Indexes, directed by Jorge Santos Alves, 4 vols.
 Lisbon: Fondação Oriente, 2010, vol. 3. chpts.
 138-143, pp. 180-186.

 • 2009

-• "Vom mongolischen Teilreich zum neuen Reich der Mitte", in Thomas Ertl (Hrsg.), Die Welt, 1250 bis 1500 (The World 1250 to 1500) (Globalgeschichte.
-Die Welt 1000-2000 / Global History.
-The World 1000-2000.
-Essen: Magnusverlag 2009), pp. 355-382.
+• "Vom mongolischen Teilreich zum neuen Reich der Mitte", in Die Welt, 1250 bis 1500 (The World 1250 to 1500), hg. von Thomas Ertl (Globalgeschichte: Die Welt 1000-2000 / Global History: The World 1000-2000.
+Essen: Magnusverlag), 355-382.
 (EAC, SS, C, T, E)

 • 2008

-• "China - ein Weltreich im Umbruch" (China - an Empire in Transformation), in Peter Feldbauer, Bernd Hausberger (Hrsg.), Globalgeschichte, 17.
-Jahrhundert (The World in the 17th Century).
-(Globalgeschichte.
-Die Welt 1000-2000 / Global History.
-The World 1000-2000.
-Essen: Magnusverlag 2008), pp. 275-310.
+• "China - ein Weltreich im Umbruch" (China - an Empire in Transformation), in Globalgeschichte, 17.
+Jahrhundert (The World in the 17th Century), hg. von Peter Feldbauer und Bernd Hausberger (Globalgeschichte: Die Welt 1000-2000 / Global History: The World 1000-2000.
+Essen: Magnusverlag), pp. 275-310.
 (EAC, SS, C, T, E)

 • "Japan - the tiny Dwarf?
 Sino-Japanese Relations from the Kangxi to the Early Qianlong Reigns", in Angela Schottenhammer (ed.), The East Asian Mediterranean - Maritime Crossroads of Culture, Commerce, and Human Migration.
 Conference volume (East Asian Maritime History, 6.
-Wiesbaden: Otto Harrassowitz 2008), pp. 331-388.
+Wiesbaden: Otto Harrassowitz), pp. 331-388.
 (EAC, T, C, SS, E)

 • 2007

-• "Eine chinesische Weltordnung: Ostasien" (A Chinese World Order: East Asia), in Peter Feldbauer, Jean-Paul Lehners (Hrsg.), Die Welt im 16.
-Jahrhundert (The World in the 16th Century).
-(Globalgeschichte.
-Die Welt 1000-2000 / Global History.
-The World 1000-2000.
-Essen: Magnusverlag 2007), pp. 290-334.
+• "Eine chinesische Weltordnung: Ostasien" (A Chinese World Order: East Asia), in Die Welt im 16.
+Jahrhundert (The World in the 16th Century), hg. von Peter Feldbauer und Jean-Paul Lehners.
+(Globalgeschichte: Die Welt 1000-2000 / Global History: The World 1000-2000.
+Essen: Magnusverlag), 290-334.
 (EAC, SS, C, E)

 • "Europäer in chinesischen Schriften des 16.-19.
-Jahrhunderts" (Europeans in Chinese sources, 16th through 19th centuries), Schriften zur Geschichtsdidaktik 22 (2007), Europa in historisch-didaktischen Perspektiven, hrsg. von Bernd Schönemann und Hartmut Voit (Idstein: Schulz-Kirchner, 2007), pp. 45-60.
+Jahrhunderts" (Europeans in Chinese sources, 16th through 19th centuries), in Europa in historisch-didaktischen Perspektiven, hg. von Bernd Schönemann (Schriften zur Geschichtsdidaktik, 22.
+Idstein: Schulz-Kirchner), 45-60.
 (SS, C, T)

 • "The East Asian Maritime World, 1400-1800.
-Its Fabrics of Power and Dynamics of Exchanges - China and her Neighbours", in A. S. (ed.), The East Asian Maritime World, 1400-1800.
-Its Fabrics of Power and Dynamics of Exchanges (East Asian Maritime History, 4.
-Wiesbaden: Otto Harrassowitz 2007), pp. 1-86.
+Its Fabrics of Power and Dynamics of Exchanges - China and her Neighbours", in The East Asian Maritime World, 1400-1800: Its Fabrics of Power and Dynamics of Exchanges, hg. von A.S.
+(East Asian Maritime History, 4.
+Wiesbaden: Otto Harrassowitz), pp. 1-86.
 (SS, C, E, EAC)

 • 2006